Arvindprksh/arvindprksh.github.io/_posts/LeetCode/2016-10-24-344_Reverse_String.md

 # My Solution

-1. brute force
+## 1. brute force

 I just simply access this problem.

-  1. I verify the length of The given string
+-I verify the length of The given string

-  2. based on the length, I reoder the string on another variable.
+-based on the length, I reoder the string on another variable.

  The follow function is bases in C Languge

 ```C
 char* reverseString(char* s) {